amygdala/code-snippets/ml/kubeflow-argo/README.md

 Then, [create a GCP Project](https://console.cloud.google.com/) if you don't have one.

 Then, __[enable](https://support.google.com/cloud/answer/6158841?hl=en) the following APIs__ for your project: Dataflow, BigQuery, Cloud Machine Learning Engine, and Kubernetes Engine.
-(You don't need to create any credentials for these examples, as we'll set up a Kubernetes Engine (GKE) cluster with sufficient access).
+(You don't need to create any credentials for these APIs, as we'll set up a Kubernetes Engine (GKE) cluster with sufficient access).

 ### Install the gcloud sdk (or use the Cloud Shell)